FelStroz/InstagramBot/README.md

         instabot            Dockerfile          e0ce835f15ff        About a minute ago   943MB node                latest              0192dbbb554c        2 days ago           943MB
        ```
-     - Now that you have your image, you have to put this image into a container in docker, so run this command below
+     - Now that you have your image, you have to run this image inside a container in docker, so write this command below to do it
        ```bash
         $ sudo docker run -it -v"$(pwd):/volume" -p3000:3000 instabot:Dockerfile bash
        ```
        So now you are inside the container and can start programming.
 If you press **CTRL + D**, you will exit to terminal.

-       Note that this command has some unused information but still works.
+       Note that this command has some unused information like the port that is going to 3000, but still works.

-       If you have exited the container, make sure you continue the following instructions, if not proceed to the [next section](#running-inicializar).
+       If you have exited the container, make sure you continue the following instructions, if not proceed to the [next section](#variables-variáveis).
-     - You can see the container that contains you builted image with the command
+     - You can see the container that contains the image that was built with the command
        ```bash
         $ sudo docker ps -a
        ```